-The teaching center tutors hold reviews on the evenings before each exam.
+In addition, the Broward teaching center tutors hold reviews on the evenings before each exam.
 They also provide videos of review and sample test problems.
 Check the webpage, teachingcenter.ufl.edu, for a map of the location, tutoring hours, and test review dates and locations.
-Additional practice exams and video tutorials may be found here: https://academicresources.clas.ufl.edu/vsi/.
 All students are encouraged to use the teaching center.